tulparstudyo/remo/README.md

 # About Real Estate Meeting Organizer
+## Install
+``
+composer require tulparstudyo/remo
+``
+## Basics

-this solution is a laravel based script.
+This solution is a laravel based script.
 It was created to organize the calendar of office workers.
 It has four basics:

 - Users<br>
 ``